supposedly/joffrey/README.md

 ### Workflow
 Joffrey allows your whole package to center in functionality around its CLI.
-I don't quite know if that's good or bad design&nbsp;-- leaning toward "bad", perhaps, because I only needed it for a package that started as a command-line script and grew awkwardly into an importable module&nbsp;-- but it certainly works, and it hasn't been particularly disagreeable IMO.
+I don't quite know if that's good or bad design&nbsp;-- leaning toward "bad", maybe, because I only needed it for a package that started as a command-line script and grew really awkwardly into an importable module&nbsp;-- but it definitely works, and it hasn't been that disagreeable IMHO.

-Here's the deal: in a small script, one that's (say) only a few files and meant to be run from the command line rather than being imported, it suffices to define `cli = joffrey.CLI(...)` and then call `cli.parse()` to get your input values.
+Here's the deal: in a small script, one that's (say) only a few files and meant to be run from the command line rather than being imported, it works just fine to define `cli = joffrey.CLI(...)` and then call `cli.parse()` to get your input values.
 However, in a larger package distributed both as a CLI script *and* an importable Python module, a 'problem'
-arises: the module will try to read from the command line even if it's only being imported, leading to errors when it doesn't find in `sys.argv` what it thinks it needs to.
+arises: the module will try to read from the command line even if it's only being imported, leading to errors when it doesn't find anything it needs in `sys.argv`.
 This is what `__name__ == '__main__'` is for, of course, but *then*... what to do with the CLI?
 Should it be separated, hooking into the main module and compiling command-line output itself?
 Or should things go the other way around, with the module hooking into the CLI and making use of default values to 'fill in the gaps'?

-The former is probably the usual way to do things, and any command-line-parsing utility of course allows it by default.
-Joffrey facilitates the latter, too, though.
+The former is probably the usual way to do things, and any command-line-parsing utility of course lets you go that way by default.
+Joffrey helps you go the other way around, too, though.
 It has three parts to it:

 - `cli.result`.
 A property of `joffrey.CLI()` objects that, up until `cli.prepare()` is called, only returns default values.
 - `cli.prepare()`.
 Prepares this CLI to parse from the command line *rather than* use default values: specifically,